 Founding history: Wyoming attorneys since 1945

-Our goal is to provide excellent civil & criminal legal services to the people of Wyoming, and that shows in the service we provide.
+Our goal is to provide excellent civil and criminal legal services to the people of Wyoming, and that shows in the service we provide.
 Our clients attest to our service-orientated approach:

 The firm’s founder, Alfred (“Al”) M. Pence (J.D. ’29), began practicing law upon graduation from the University of Wyoming College of Law, first as a city attorney, notably shutting down the last of Laramie’s brothels, and then going on to a lifetime career as a litigator.
 He was a litigator up until the day he died—he passed away in 1980 and had a jury trial the week prior to his death.
 Al also served in the Army during WWII and retired as a Lieutenant Colonel.
 UW presented him with the Distinguished Alumni Award in 1977.
 Al and his wife, Mary Lou, a local historian and author, were great supporters of the community.
 In 1945, the firm was formed; thus began the proud tradition of Pence and MacMillan: Wyoming attorneys since 1945.